 Grab a cocktail from the bar’s innovative infusions and concoctions, from the Practically Perfect, a blend of Tiramisu Makers Mark, pomegranate port and inverted sugar to the Kushty featuring Hendrinks Gin, mint lazzy, pineapple and fair passionfruit.

 9th Floor, Hyatt Place London City East, 45 Whitechapel Road, E1 1DU

 Restaurant, bar and terrace, Allegra ticks all of the right boxes.
-Situated on the seventh floor of The Stratford, the menu celebrates the best of British dishes, from hand-picked crab with radish and pickled ginger to Scottish cod, lobster, pickled and smoked carrot, citrus and chilli.
+Situated on the seventh floor of The Stratford, you’ll want to venture out onto the terrace for a relaxed menu from Happy Burger.

 The Stratford, 20 International Way, Queen Elizabeth Olympic Park, E20 1FD

 Tucked inside Sea Containers London, 12th Knot is the rooftop bar to know about.
 Expect stunning views over the Thames, DJ sets and live music, as well as cocktails that celebrate each season.

 Expect plenty of cocktail action, with highlights such as the Port Tai, featuring Bacardi 8, port, Gosling’s and Orgeat sherbet; the Spicy Voyage made with grapefruit sherbet, Pomelo gin, Patrón Silver and vindaloo hot sauce; and the Cider Berry, a mix of blackberry and raspberry cordial, cranberry essence, Beefeater London Dry and apple cider.

 Nestled in the heart of East London is a steakhouse perfect for any after work drinks- think DJs, cool East London vibes and reimagined classic American cuisine.